quicwg/base-drafts/draft-ietf-quic-transport.md

 packets are eventually acknowledged when the endpoint sends an ACK frame in response to other events.

-In order to assist loss detection at the sender, an endpoint SHOULD send an ACK frame immediately on receiving an ack-eliciting packet that is out of order relative to other ack-eliciting packets.
+In order to assist loss detection at the sender, an endpoint SHOULD generate and send an ACK frame without delay when it receives an ack-eliciting packet
+either:
+* When the received packet has a packet number less than another ack-eliciting packet that has been received.
+* When the packet has a packet number larger than any other ack-eliciting packet that has been received and there are missing packets between that other packet and this packet.

 The endpoint SHOULD NOT continue sending ACK frames immediately unless more ack-eliciting packets are received out of order.
-If every subsequent ack-eliciting packet arrives out of order, then an ACK frame SHOULD be sent immediately for every received ack-eliciting packet.
+If every subsequent ack-eliciting packet arrives out of order, then an ACK frame is sent immediately for every received ack-eliciting packet.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response